sucheta90/Tic_Tac_Toe/README.md

 ### About the Game

-- When the page loads, the **Game Board** and **Play Again** button will be disabled.
+- When the page loads, the **_Game Board_** and **_Play Again_** button will be disabled.
-- To start the game, players must enter their names and click **Start** button.
+- To start the game, players must enter their names and click **_Start_** button.
 A validation process takes place to check
 - 1. Names are filled.
 - 2. Players have different names.
+- Players can choose between 3 and 9 rounds from the drop-down menu.
+The default value is set to 3 if no selection made.
+- Depending on the rounds selected a score board is created dynamically on, showing the number if rounds and player names.
+This will track the progress of the game by indicating the winner of each round.
+Each time there is a winner , a **_Tick_** mark appears in players row corrsponding to the current round played.
+- The Score Board is set to display:none and only appears on the screen after the rounds have been selected and the game starts.
 - Only on successful validation of the player's name, the Game board will be enabled.
 - Each time the game starts, Player 1 plays first until there is a winner.
 After which, whoever wins the current round, gets to play first on the next round of the game.
 - Play Again resets the Game Board only.
 So the same players can continue to play the game.
 - To reset the game _Reset_ button should be used.
-This clears the game board and clears player's name.
+This clears the game board, clears player's name and resets the **_Score Board_** .
 Reset disables _Play Again_ and the game board.
 Allows players to start a new game.

 ### How I solved the problem